Understanding and Intervening in Bullying

 Bullied youth often struggle with depression, anxiety, and low self-esteem—issues that can persist well into adulthood.
 They are also at a significantly higher risk of suicidal thoughts.

 The shame surrounding bullying can make it difficult for young people to speak up, and when they do, their experiences are often dismissed as just part of growing up.
 Too often, the perpetrators are not held accountable.
-As we observe National Bullying Prevention Month this October, it’s crucial for us as adult allies to recognize the deep impact of bullying and its link to suicide risk.
+It’s crucial for us as adult allies to recognize the deep impact of bullying and its link to suicide risk.
 By offering compassionate support and standing up against harmful behavior, we can help create a safer, more empathetic world for the young people in our lives.

 The Impact of Bullying